alertlogic/azure-collector/README.md

 ## Verify the Installation

 1. Go to `Azure Apps` and choose your function.
 The last log under `Functions-> Master-> Monitor` should have OK status and should not contain any error messages.
 1. Log into Alertlogic CloudDefender and navigate into `Log Manager -> Sources` page.
-Check new O365 log source (with a name provided on step 15) has been created and source status is `ok`.
+Check new O365 log source (with a name provided during `az group deployment create` above) has been created and source status is `ok`.

 # How It Works